datacommonsorg/data/scripts/india_plfs/daily_wage_data/README.md

 ### Download Data

 #### PLES July 2019 - Jun 2020
 Wage data from PLES July 2019 - Jun 2020 is available as embedded tables inside the  [PDF](http://mospi.nic.in/sites/default/files/publication_reports/Annual_Report_PLFS_2019_20.pdf).
-Table format is the same.
+Standard table format.

-* Page 384 has the data for July-Sep 2019
+* Page 385 has the data for July-Sep 2019
-* Page 385 has the data for Oct-Dec 2019
+* Page 386 has the data for Oct-Dec 2019
-* Page 386 has the data for Jan-Mar 2020
+* Page 387 has the data for Jan-Mar 2020
-* Page 387 has the data for Apr-Jun 2020
+* Page 388 has the data for Apr-Jun 2020

 Extracted as XLSX using [tabula](https://github.com/tabulapdf/tabula) by running the command